tamberg/fhnw-idb/data-transport/CircuitPython/mqtt_pub_client/README.md

-# Publishing messages to a MQTT topic
+# Publishing to a MQTT topic
 How to publish messages to a MQTT topic with the FeatherWing ESP32 AirLift Wi-Fi module.

 ## Running the example